somasushma/tex-files/README.md

 created and compiled in TeXworks editor with XeLaTeX for typesetting

-.tex files are TeX/ directory
+.tex files in TeX/ directory

-.pdf files are pdf/ directory
+.pdf files in pdf/ directory

-images are in images/ directory
+images in images/ directory